koendv/bmp/README.md

 On esp32, `inisetup.fresh_files()` installs new boot.py and main.py files.

-The new `boot.py` and `main.py` files come with commands for bmp, dap, and wifi already in place.
+The new `boot.py` and `main.py` files come with all the necessary commands for bmp, dap, and wifi already in place.

 ### Pin names